Zefile8/Edo-Autoscript/README.md

 _____________________________________

-*note that this program will never output a perfect card, you still have to manually fix any mistakes it left behind, it just makes the tedious parts that much faster.
+*Note that this program will never output a perfect card, you still have to manually fix any mistakes it left behind, it just makes the tedious parts that much faster.
+For best results, give it only one effect at a time.